-The economic environment for oil producers has become more volatile in the 2022 mainly due to the Russian invasion of Ukraine.
-The Brent oil price has fluctuated significantly in 2022 with the average Brent oil price being approximately \$103.8/bbl in the first nine months to September 30, 2022, rising from an average of \$70.5/bbl in 2021.
+The economic environment for oil producers has become more volatile in the first half of 2022 mainly due to the Russian invasion of Ukraine.
+The Brent oil price has increased significantly in 2022 with the average Brent oil price being approximately \$106.2/bbl in the six months to June 30, 2022, rising from an average of \$70.5/bbl in 2021.
 The invasion has led to a number of countries placing sanctions on Russian companies and individuals, including oil and gas producers.
-This has led to concerns about supply in the short term with the expectation that demand will continue to recover towards pre-pandemic levels in the remainder of 2022 and during 2023.
-However, recent lockdowns in China to manage the rise in number of COVID infections, global cost inflation and economic recession concerns continue to highlight demand side risks that have also contributed to oil volatility.
+This has led to concerns about supply in the short term with the expectation that demand will continue to recover towards pre-pandemic levels in the remainder of 2022.
+However, recent lockdowns in China to manage the rise in number of COVID infections and global cost inflation and economic recession concerns continue to highlight demand side risks that have also contributed to oil volatility.